SkillsFundingAgency/dfc-devops/ArmTemplates/app-gateway-v2.md

 appGatewayTier: (optional) string

-Application gateway type and instance size combined Must be either Standard_v2 or WAF_v2
+Application gateway type and instance size combined Must be either Standard_v2 or WAF_v2.
+Defaults to Standard_v2.

+Be aware that the Web Application Firewall option, WAF_v2, adds considerable overhead to the App Gateway.
+Ensure load testing is done before using WAF option.

 backendPools: (required) array of object